kimdolion/void-yeet-client/README.md

 Create
   When I created a thought to send to the api, the api was logging the words as null.
 Console log registered them under title.
 I hadn't realized how the HTML was interacting with everything else and started searching through my API and my front-end JS files to figure out where title was coming from.
 Turns out I setup my form for create incorrectly.
 Console log is my best friend.
 Probably could have solved that problem faster using find but I wanted to make sure I understood the pathways of where the information was coming from.
 Also legitimately forgot that the HTML was as important to the muscles that is JS.

+Animation
+  I struggled to get the animation working because I wasn't sure exactly how to target what the user had just created.
+I did not want to overcomplicate the create action so I created another div that would take the most recent entry in which I could then target with the animation.
+Getting the animation setup was a little confusing at first, so I tried out different animations just to see how everything interact with each other.
+I realized I could use the create event to add an animation class that would also be removed afterwards to prevent the animation from replaying.

 ## Unsolved Problems